felixgasiaux/CodeClub_LYRC_Robot_2022/README.md

 Then you will need to include the libraries into your arduino IDE :
  > Under Sketch > Include Library > Add .ZIP Library

- > Then select the Library you just downloaded with in the repository
+ > Then select the Library you just downloaded within the repository

 Next you need to make sure that you have selected the right Board & Port :